• Skip to primary navigation

 Instructions

-Making this crab salad couldn't be any easier!
+Making this salad couldn't be any easier!
 Simply mix the crab meat and the diced veggies with a fork:

 Crab salad ingredients in a bowl.

-Then add the remaining ingredients:
+Add the remaining ingredients:

 Add mayonnaise to crab salad.

-Mix to combine, then serve.
+Mix to combine and serve.

 Mix crab salad in a bowl.

-Expert tip
+Expert Tip

 Can I use canned crabmeat?